 Makrut (Mac-rit) lime leaves, more commonly branded as Kaffir lime leaves in North America, and Germany.
-We won’t use the term because it’s a racial slur (See Backstory, below), so don’t use it.
+It’s a racial slur (See Backstory, below), so don’t use it.

-They come from the citrus hystrix tree, and are the fragrant anthem of Thai, Indian, and other Southeast Asian cuisines, although they shouldn’t be limited to those flavor palettes.
+They are the fragrant anthem of Thai, Indian, and other Southeast Asian cuisines, although they shouldn’t be limited to those flavor palettes.
 The powder can be used in many applications in other traditions, and hybrid cuisines.

 The bold aroma of the ground leaves give lift to all kinds of dishes, from curries to roasted meats.
 It’s a citrus scent infusion, and a gentle lime taste, without the sharp acids of a lime.